FDA Requirements

 Mandatory Safety Report Requirements

-- Initial report: Any suspected adverse reaction that is both serious and unexpected must be reported to FDA within 15 calendar days of the Sponsor-Investigator's initial receipt of the information.
+- Initial report: Any suspected adverse reaction that is both serious and unexpected must be reported to FDA within 15 calendar days of the Sponsor-Investigator's initial receipt of the information, otherwise referred to as a Suspected Unexpected Serious Adverse Reaction (SUSAR).
+Unexpected fatal or life-threatening SUSARs must be reported to FDA as soon as possible but no later than 7 calendar days following the sponsor's initial receipt of the information.

 - Follow-up report: Any relevant additional information related to a previously submitted IND safety report must be submitted without delay, no later than 15 calendar days after the Sponsor-Investigator receives the information.